Cog hall: Tuesday till Sunday from 10 am to 6 pm

 "With this series of events, we offer actors from science, politics and the public a platform for the interactive discussion of socially relevant topics such as climate change, dealing with our natural and cultural heritages or the loss of biological diversity.
 The presentation of historical contexts and the future effects of these topics can be illuminated in different ways by the individual research museums and are thus addressed comprehensively.
 The focus is often on individual or multiple museum objects.

 2. Strengthening and expanding research about mediation and networking regarding this topic

 In the network, the eight Leibniz research museums are expanding their cooperation in various areas on the basis of their research.
 In doing so, they are developing practical experience in knowledge transfer as well as in education and mediation and how these can be passed on to other research museums.
 In addition, they discuss how new standards and innovative formats can be developed in the transfer of knowledge and research.
 For this purpose, there are various workshops on virtual, mixed and augmented reality, among others.
 The citizen participation format "DSM Werft" (DSM shipyard) was developed in our house and is currently being implemented within the framework of the special exhibition "360° POLARSTERN - A virtual research expedition".

 3. European Year of Cultural Heritage 2018

 4. Global Summit of Research Museums

 The world's first interdisciplinary conference of research museums took place in Berlin from November 4 to 6, 2018.
-The aim was to intensify the dialogue between science, culture and society in order to develop new innovative solutions to the challenges of the modern world using state-of-the-art science and international digital infrastructures.
-During the conference it was decided that a global network of knowledge and collections of research museums will be created.
+The aim was to intensify the dialogue between science, culture and society in order to develop new innovative solutions to the challenges of the modern world using cutting-edge science and international digital infrastructures.
+During the conference, it was decided that a global knowledge and collection network of research museums will be created.
 Read more about the summit here.